 – Why is online shopping so popular these days?

-It’s so popular because it’s convenient, and possibly even exciting.
-I must admit I love receiving packages though the post.
+In my opinion, it’s so popular because it’s convenient thanks to the internet, and possibly even exciting.
+I must admit I love receiving packages through the post.
 I think they are like small presents, and plus sometimes you don’t know what’s inside (mini story).
 It feels like the perfect holiday!
-For instance, I am always buying small stuff from ebay, from water crystals, to magnets, to pencils for when I write notes, cheap random stuff (details!), but it’s fun getting the packages a few weeks later.
+For instance, I am always buying small stuff from eBay and other internet sites, from water crystals, to magnets, to pencils for when I write notes, cheap random stuff (details!), but it’s fun getting the packages a few weeks later.
 Usually the delivery time is around three weeks, because public transport can be slow, so I often forget what I bought, and then I open the package, and it’s like tiny taste of Christmas.
 (Get back on topic!)
 But going back to the question, I think online shopping is popular because of the cost savings, the speed of modern delivery when you don’t have enough time, the huge range you have online, and the assurance you get a good deal.
 Nowadays you can price compare almost everything and write a review afterwards.

 SPEAKING EXAM PART TWO